Sylvie Breton, PhD, a Charles and Ann Sanders Research Scholar.

 The Massachusetts General Hospital Research Scholars program was started to provide forward-thinking researchers with the funding they need to take their work into new and uncharted territories.

 Typically, scientists are dependent on funding from organizations like the National Institutes of Health (NIH) to carry on their research.
-This is a time-consuming process, and the NIH rarely funds projects that have little supporting data.
+This is a time-consuming process, and the NIH rarely provides funding for projects that have little supporting data.

-One of the hospital’s longtime aspirations has been to provide support for exceptional researchers whose research is not readily funded by the NIH or other sources.
+One of the hospital’s longtime aspirations has been to provide support for exceptional researchers whose work is not readily funded by the NIH or other sources.

-History has shown that talented scientists who are given free rein to explore new frontiers are the ones who often make the greatest advances.
+History has often demonstrated that talented scientists who are given free rein to explore new frontiers are the ones who make the greatest advances.

 The Research Scholars Fund